8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 Scotland has six main airports, and the good news is that one of them will be the perfect starting point for your ultimate Scottish road trip itinerary.
 We recommend booking through Skyscanner for live deals and the best prices.

-For those planning a Scottish staycation from the rest of the UK, get public transport like the train or even coach from London to Edinburgh and hire a car from there, or drive yourself to Scotland.
+For those planning a Scottish staycation from the rest of the UK, take public transport like the train or even coach from London to Edinburgh and hire a car from there, or drive yourself to Scotland.

-Driving in Scotland
+Driving in Scotland: Legal Essentials

 • Remember to drive on the left during your UK trip!

-• Drivers from non-EU countries may require an International Driving Permit when driving in Europe.
+• Drivers from non-EU countries may need an International Driving Permit when driving in Europe.
 The general rule is that if your license is not in English, then an IDP will be required.
 Check with your hire company or embassy if you’re in doubt.

 • If you’re not a British citizen, you should carry your passport or ID card at all times as you road trip around Scotland.